 * Storm Day Policy: If an institution closes under any circumstances, e.g., inclement weather, power outages, broken pipes, inoperable furnace/air conditioner, civil disturbances, etc., employees will be granted administrative leave.
 Hours accumulated during this time will not be used in computing overtime.
 In circumstances of inclement weather where the office is not closed, personnel who cannot reach work will be required to take annual leave, leave without pay, accrued compensatory time, or adjusting the workweek as approved by the supervisor.
 If the institution is closed, but essential employees are required to report to work, these employees will receive payment for the administrative leave hours (at straight rate) plus the hours they were required to work during the emergency.
 For more information, see BOR Policy 4:40 and/or “Weather” in this section.

-Court and Jury Leave: If summoned to serve on a jury, you will be paid as if you were at work and you may collect mileage and per diem as provided for in SDCL 16-13-46.
+Court and Jury Leave: If summoned to serve on a jury, you will be paid as if you were at work and you may collect mileage and per diem as provided by the courts (SDCL 16-13-46).
 If an employee is subpoenaed to testify in court, the employee shall receive both the employee's regular salary and witness fees.
 If you are called to testify on behalf of the state, you cannot collect witness fees.
 If you are a party to private litigation you must use annual leave or leave without pay.
 A state employee summoned either as a witness or a juror shall notify the employer at once.

 Military Training Leave: Permanent employees are entitled to Military Training Leave of up to 120 hours per calendar year.
 An employee requesting military leave for training must obtain a written order or letter from the commander of the employee's reserve or national guard unit showing the dates of the training period.
 This notice must be submitted to the appointing authority 15 days before the date of the employee's departure for training.
 Military leave for training may not be accumulated.
 Military leave for training shall not be granted to an employee who is on annual leave and terminating employment.
 A temporary employee is not entitled to military training leave.